-While it is always important to make sure your Brazilian Jiu-Jitsu (BJJ) isn’t dependant on whether or not your adversary is wearing a gi, if a practitioner ignores learning the numerous gi-based strangulation methods available to them it will not only hinder them in competition, it will stunt their growth as a martial artist.
+While it is always important to make sure your Brazilian Jiu-Jitsu (BJJ) isn’t dependent on whether or not your adversary is wearing a gi, if a practitioner ignores learning the numerous gi-based strangulation methods available to them it will not only hinder them in competition, it will stunt their growth as a martial artist.

 Gi chokes can be attacked from almost every position imaginable, but the most powerful ones arise when you are either face-to-face with your opponent (like in the guard or mount positions), or when you have taken their back, so these are the areas we will focus on in this resource.